 Participating in the government process is good citizenship.
 It is people expressing their values and principles to a responsive government.
 We all benefit from the conservation of natural landscapes and we all have a say in what happens to them.

-Check out what else we’re doing in the NOLS Environmental Stewardship and Sustainability department by signing up to Stewardship News or dropping us an email.
+Check out what else we’re doing in the NOLS Environmental Stewardship and Sustainability department by dropping us an email.
 We’d love to learn about how you are participating in conservation efforts.
 And most importantly, get outside and enjoy YOUR public land!

 Adapted from the original article published in the Spring 2015 edition of The Leader.